Caizhenxin/Learn-how-to-use-git/README.md

 # Learn-how-to-use-git
-#This is a place which I can practice with
+This is a place which I can practice with
+'''
 #Folder Structure
 └─ Learn-how-to-use-git
     └─ Code_test